Snowshoeing Brockton Point

 PSX_20220111_201923

-It’s a big of a slog to snowshoe up to Brockton Point, which is at the top of the ski lift.
+It’s a bit of a slog to snowshoe up to Brockton Point, which is at the top of the ski lift.
 The snowshoe trail runs parallel to the ski run, but never connects.
-It’s a wide trail and it’s a pretty stead uphill trek, but boy is it beautiful!
+It’s a wide trail and it’s a pretty steady uphill trek, but boy is it beautiful!
 The weather blessed us on our visit and it was a gorgeous blue sky day with several inches of fresh powder from the day before.
 Once you get up to Brockton Point, there are beautiful views in all directions and you can see both out to the backcountry and down to Vancouver.
+We brought our dog Sadie with us and she had a lot of fun in the snow.
+However, she is a reactive dog (which basically means she doesn’t like strange dogs approaching her) – this is an on-leash trail, but a lot of dog owners ignore the rule and let their dogs run free, so be aware if off-leash dogs make you or your pup uncomfortable.

 PSX_20220117_221628

-If you’re looking for an easier day, I recommend just stopping at Brockton Point, which is about 4-4.5km round trip from the parking lot and has awesome views.
-We continued on towards Pump Peak, which is easily visible from Brockton Point.
+If you’re looking for an easier day, I recommend stopping at Brockton Point, which is about 4-4.5km round trip from the main ski parking lot, but add another 1km each way from the backcountry parking lot, which is where you’ll be required to park.
+We started to hike towards Pump Peak, which is easily visible from Brockton Point.
 The trail descends from Brockton to do a bit of a round about of Pump Peak to climb up from the the back.
-We started down towards it, but as we snowshoed, we checked the time and realized we might not have quite as much time as we needed.
+We started towards it, but as we snowshoed, we checked the time and realized we might not have quite as much time as we needed.
 We weren’t really that slow, but we weren’t super fast either.
 We only had a day pass for the morning and Carolyn’s puppy Jasper was home alone, so we wanted to be back down to the car for noon.

 20220109_093505

-We could have pushed on to Pump Peak, but we would have had to turn around immediately upon getting there, so we decided to stop at another random viewpoint along the trail instead.
+We could have pushed on to Pump Peak, but we would have had to turn around immediately upon getting there, so we decided to stop at a viewpoint near Brockton Point instead (which given the avalanche terrain concerns, was the right choice).
 We’d all brought our stoves to make breakfast and the views were gorgeous all along the ridge, so we didn’t mind missing out on the peak.
 Me and Seth made oatmeal, Carolyn and Steve made breakfast sandwiches, and Brandon outshined us all with mountaintop dim sum!
-It was a warm enough day with the sun shining down on us and we liked having a long relaxing break in the snow instead of rushing back.
+It was a warm enough day with the sun shining down on us and we liked having a long relaxing break in the snow instead of rushing up and down to Pump Peak.

 DSC00141_1

-A few words of advice if you’re visiting Seymour – there is now a year round permit system to access the mountain.
+A few words of advice if you’re visiting Seymour – as I mentioned above, there is now a winter permit system to access the mountain.
 People have a lot of mixed feelings about this and I think the system has definite pros and cons, but it seems like it’s here to stay, so make sure to get your pass before visiting the mountain.
-Seymour Resort staff are checking for permits at the base of the mountain, so you won’t get past the gate without a permit and you won’t get past the snowshoe parking lot without a ski pass.
-So be prepared for a bit of a walk up from the parking lot.
-I recommend going early because even with the new system, parking is still a bit of a gong show.
+Seymour Resort staff will be checking for permits at the base of the mountain, so you won’t get past the gate without a permit and you won’t get past the snowshoe parking lot without a ski pass.
+So be prepared for the extra walk up and back to the parking lot.
+I recommend going early because even with the new system, as this is a very popular destination and even with the pass, you might get stuck parking very far down the lot (which means more hiking added to your journey).

 IMG-20220109-WA0011